Bus Crash: NY Charter Company Has 'Satisfactory' Safety Record, But It's Not Perfect

 Six charter buses were carrying marching band members from Farmingdale High School, in Nassau County on Long Island, to Greeley, Pennsylvania for band camp when one of the vehicles went through the wire barrier and slid down the 50-foot embankment.

+Pellettiere was pronounced dead at the scene, and Ferrari later died at Westchester Medical Center.

+Twenty-two students had been discharged from the hospital as of Friday afternoon and five students remained in critical condition.

-At least 43 people were injured, mostly students, and two adults were killed.
-Five students remained in critical condition on Friday, Sept.
-22, three of them at Westchester Medical Center, which has the best trauma unit in the Hudson Valley.
+Three of the most seriously injured were being treated at Westchester Medical Center, which has the best trauma unit in the Hudson Valley.

 Troopers said a preliminary investigation found that a faulty front tire may have caused the driver to lose control and roll down the embankment.